JWweiyin/orbital2412/README.md

 # orbital2412
 <b><h3>Installation</h3></b>
 <ol>
-  <li> The game application is found under the folder "build milestone 3" under the file name "rhythmgame.exe".
+  <li> The game application is found under the folder "bitStory!" under the file name "bitStory!.exe".
 </ol>
 <b><h3>Controls</h3></b>
 <li> Levels can be selected on the menu using the mouse.